 Hedy Bohm grew up in prewar Romania, in a region that later came under Hungarian control.
 As the war escalated, she and her family increasingly came under the influence of the Nazis, and the family was deported to Auschwitz in the summer of 1944.
 Hedy was able to survive Auschwitz-Birkenau for three months; at that time she was relocated to a work camp, where she spent the remainder of the war as a forced labourer, producing military equipment for the Germans.
 After liberation by American troops, Hedy went home, where she was able to meet up with cousins, and where she married her husband Imre.
 They were able to escape to Prague, where an aid organization arranged for this group of Hungarian orphans to get visas to Canada, where she arrived in 1948.

 Hedy has visited Crestwood many times now.
 She brought with her some remarkable photos, including an old school drawing book, where many of her friends made sketches.
 She has spoken to students from YARRD (Youth against Racial and Religious Discrimination) as part of their ongoing initiative to interview community members about human rights causes, and she also brought this message to our first Human Rights and Diversity Symposium in November 2012.
-For this project Hedy was interviewed by Jake Pascoe and Natalie Krause in the fall of 2012.
+For this project Hedy was interviewed by Jake Pascoe and Natalie Krause in the fall of 2012, with supplements added in 2016 based on an interview with History 8, 10 and 11 students.

 We met Max Bornstein at Baycrest Geriatric Centre in Toronto, where he is a resident.
 We learned about him through the Azrieli Foundation, as they have published his memoirs.
 Crestwood students Emma Myers and Sarah Mainprize interviewed Max at Baycrest in February 2013.